Field Museum redefines the face of science with new exhibition

 “Traditionally, people think of scientists as white guys in lab coats or even as just people in lab coats, and that’s not the case,” Boegen said.

-O’Connor’s installment is the second of six total installments that make up the larger “The Changing Face of Science” exhibition, supported by a grant from the Institute of Museum and Library Services.
+O’Connor’s is the second of six installments that make up the larger “The Changing Face of Science” exhibition, supported by a grant from the Institute of Museum and Library Services.

-The first installment opened last summer and highlighted the story and life of Lynika Strozier, a late Field Museum biologist and Chicagoan who researched early plant DNA.
-Strozier passed away in 2020 due to COVID-19 complications.
+The first opened last summer and highlighted the life of Lynika Strozier, a late Field Museum biologist and Chicagoan who researched early plant DNA.
+Strozier died in 2020 due to COVID-19 complications.

 Before coming to work at the Field Museum in 2020, O’Connor worked at the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, China, for a decade studying ancient birds.

-The second oldest of four children, O’Connor was raised in Pasadena, California, and came to love science because of her mother who studied geology as a Ph.D. student at the University of Southern California when O’Connor was 10.
+The second oldest of four children, O’Connor was raised in Pasadena, California, and came to love science because of her mother, who studied geology as a doctoral student at the University of Southern California when O’Connor was 10.

 About 11 years after her mother, O’Connor also got her Ph.D. in geological sciences from the same university.